 A site is the website environment on a Bolt, and where the code of your site environment lives.

-Access settings can be found in the site settings.
+Server access settings can be found under the site settings in our Control Panel.
 This controls what access types are enabled.
 Enable SSH access enables or disables SSH access to the site.
 If this setting is off you will not be able to connect using SSH.
-Enable SFTP access enables or disables SFTP access to […]
+Enable SFTP access enables […]

 The site settings can be found as a tab on the site.
 Besides from cron, Git, and domains, all site settings can be found in this tab.

 The PHP Memory limit setting in the control panel controls how much memory in RAM one PHP process is allowed to use.
 This setting should be as low as possible for the application running.
 One PHP process is usually a page view.